RiChrisMurphy/gatsby-test/content/authentication.md

 ---
+title: "Authentication"
+metaTitle: "Authentication"
-title: "Omaze Public API"
+metaDescription: "How to authenticate with Omaze Public API"
 ---

-# Heading H1
-Heading 1 text
+Some introduction text.
+Lists out all the headings from h1 to h6.
+Easy to customise.

 # Heading H1
 Heading 1 text